fnurl/qmk_firmware/keyboards/planck/keymaps/fnurlspace/readme.md

-# fnurlspace layout for The Planck
+# fnurlspace layout for The Planck and other 40% ortholinear keyboards

+Partially updated for fnurlspace v1.2, 2018-08-23

 The fnurlspace layout was designed with the following goals: